GhouI/TurtleHerm/README.md

 This is for my final year Project.

 # How to install the discord bot?
+These are the instructions on how to install the Discord RPG Bot.
 # Downloading Node JS and All the packages.
 1. [Download latest version of Node JS.](https://nodejs.org/en)
 2. Download this repo from above as a zip.